San Diego Addiction Treatment Center

 A majority of opiate users quickly form a dependency on drug abuse because of the pleasurable and desirable effects this type of substance can cause.
 There are now a variety of different opiate types that an individual can become addicted to, including prescription opioids.
 These types have most commonly been seen to be:

 Regardless of the type of addiction-causing opiate that the individual develops a substance use disorder from, the consequences of the harmful habit can be extensive and occur long-term.
-This is precisely why it is imperative that action is taken to get the user admitted to a rehab facility that offers the necessary treatment options and proper levels of care.
+This is precisely why it is imperative that action is taken to get the user admitted to an opiate rehab facility that offers the necessary treatment options and proper levels of care.

 Opiate Addiction Recovery